zapperment/max-for-live-lib/README.md

-However, the JavaScript language version used in the code of js objects is ECMAScript 5, which is quite old and misses a lot of useful features of modern JavaScript, like promises, async/await, let, const, for...of loops, arrow function, to name just a few.
+However, the JavaScript language version used in the code of js objects is ECMAScript 5, which is quite old and misses a lot of useful features of modern JavaScript, like module loading, promises, async/await, let, const, for...of loops, arrow function, to name just a few.

 Wouldn't it be nice to harness all that power when writing code for M4L patcher **plus** profit from the excellent developer experience and bug safety provided by [TypeScript](https://www.typescriptlang.org)?

-This project makes this possible through a special webpack build that transpiles TypeScript code of each js object into a single bundle that is ES5 compatible and can be used directly in Max for Live.
+This project makes this possible through a special [webpack](https://webpack.js.org) build that transpiles TypeScript code of each js object into a single bundle that is ES5 compatible and can be used directly in Max for Live.

 ## Installing and building